 Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

-Its my hometown, where I was born, and where I’ll always consider to be home (well at least it will always be my first home!).
-It also seems to be the most visited location in Japan, and the place I can talk about the most.
+Its my hometown, where I was born, and where I’ll always consider to be home.
+Well at least it will always be my first home!
+And it also seems to be the most visited location in Japan.
+But thats fine as its also the place I can talk about the most.
 I love my hometown and want everyone who visits to love it too!
+Have you ever been to Tokyo?
+Please let me know and share your favourite places!

 If you haven’t already, be sure to check out the top 5 essentials tips I have about visiting and travelling in Japan 🙂

 My favourite way to introduce Tokyo to my friends is what I like to call the Yamanote Line Tour.
 This is particularly useful if you have the JR rail pass, as its completely free for you to ride!
-The Yamanote line is a circular subway system that passes through some of the biggest areas in Tokyo, and if you sit on it for long enough, you will just end up exactly where you started!
+The Yamanote line is a circular subway system that passes through some of the biggest areas in Tokyo.
+If you sit on it for long enough, you will just end up exactly where you started!

 So lets start off with one of my favourite places: